 Easy to Understand Duplex

-In duplex fiber applications, such as 10 Gig, data transmission is bidirectional over two fibers where each fiber connects the transmitter on one end and to the receiver on the other end.
-The role of polarity is to make sure that this connection is maintained.
+In duplex fiber applications, such as 10 Gig, bidirectional data transmission is carried over two fibers, where each fiber connects the transmitter on one end and to the receiver on the other end.
+The role of polarity is to maintain this connection.

-If you look at the graphic below, you can easily see that the Tx (B) should always connect to the Rx (A), regardless of how many patch panel adapters or cable segments are in the channel.
-If polarity is not maintained, such as connecting a transmitter to a transmitter (B to B), data will simply not flow.
+In the graphic below, you can see that the Tx (B) should always connect to the Rx (A), regardless of how many patch panel adapters or cable segments are in the channel.
+If polarity is not maintained—connecting a transmitter to a transmitter (B to B), for example—data will not flow.
 Obvious, right?

 Three methods to manage polarity in fiber connections using MPO

-While duplex fiber cable polarity may seem straight forward, it all becomes a bit more complex when dealing with multi-fiber MPO type cables and connectors.
-Industry standards call out three different polarity methods for MPOs—Method 1, Method 2, and Method 3.
-And each method uses different types of MPO cables.
+While duplex fiber cable polarity may seem straightforward, it all becomes a bit more complex when dealing with multi-fiber MPO-type cables and connectors.
+Industry standards call out three different polarity methods for MPOs, and each uses different types of MPO cables.

 When using Method 1 for duplex applications, making the transceiver-receiver flip from Position 1 (Tx) to Position 2 (Rx) is required in a patch cord at one end.
 This is achieved with an A-A patch cord that shifts the fiber in Position 1 to Position 2 at the equipment interface.

-Method 3 uses a key up connector on one end and a key down on the other end like Method 1, but the flip happens within the cable itself where each pair of fibers is flipped so that the fiber in Position 1 (Tx) arrivers at Position 2 (Rx) at the opposite end and the fiber in Position 2 (Rx) arrives at Position 1 (Tx).
-While this method works well for duplex applications, it does not support parallel 8-fiber 40 and 100 Gig applications where Positions 1, 2, 3 and 4 of the MPO interface are transmitting and Positions 9, 10, 11 and 12 are receiving and is therefore not recommended.
+Method 3 uses a key up connector on one end and a key down on the other end like Method 1—but the flip happens within the cable itself, where each pair of fibers is flipped so that the fiber in Position 1 (Tx) arrives at Position 2 (Rx) at the opposite end, and the fiber in Position 2 (Rx) arrives at Position 1 (Tx).
+While this method works well for duplex applications, it does not support parallel 8-fiber 40 and 100 Gig applications where Positions 1, 2, 3, and 4 of the MPO interface are transmitting and Positions 9, 10, 11, and 12 are receiving, and therefore it’s not recommended in those applications.

 세 가지 극성 방법과 각각에 대한 패치 코드의 올바른 유형을 사용해야 하므로 구축 실수는 일반적입니다.
-Thankfully, Fluke Networks’ MultiFiber™ Pro allows users to test individual patch cords, permanent links and channels for correct polarity.
+To make avoiding those mistakes easier, Fluke Networks’ MultiFiber™ Pro allows users to test individual patch cords, permanent links, and channels for correct polarity.